 Digital identities are already used in various aspects of people’s lives.
 As explained earlier, blockchain can improve digital identities for these applications.

-There are many more use cases of blockchain-based digital identities that individuals and society can exploit.
+There are many more case studies on the uses of blockchain-based digital identities and how they can enhance an individual’s privacy and security.

-Regulated blockchain-based digital identities are the solution to this problem.
+Regulated blockchain-based digital identities provide a solution to this problem.
 Individuals can make transactions and access services without revealing their private information.

-With features such as three consensus levels, smart contracts and more, L3COS can host digital identities that foster faster and more secure transactions for individuals, businesses and governments.
+With features such as three consensus levels, smart contracts and more, L3COS can host digital identities that foster faster and more secure transactions for individuals and businesses.